 While using a satellite internet connection (on a ship for example), every single request must travel up to the satellites, back down to earth, and then to the servers - which could be located nearby, or thousands of miles away.
 This process results in very high latency.
 If you use a speed test app on your phone right now (and you're not on a ship), you'll probably have a "ping" time (this is how we measure latency) of somewhere between 5 to 30 milliseconds.
 This is because you're testing against a server nearby (within a thousand miles in most cases).
 If you did this same test on a ship however, that data would have a much longer distance to travel.

-The satellites used by Voom and Xcelrate (the names Royal Caribbean and Celebrity use for their onboard internet access) are by a company called O3B, which has a mission to provide broadband internet to everyone.
+Many satellite systems used by ships are operated by a company called O3B/SES, which has a mission to provide broadband internet to everyone.
 In fact, O3B is actually called that because of the "Other 3 Billion" people in the world who don't have access to high-speed data.
 These satellites are mostly at around 5,000 miles above the earth.
 This means that even if a satellite is right above the ship (which it usually isn't), the message must travel 5,000 miles to the satellite, over 5,000 miles back to an earth-based receiver (traveling at an angle - the earth-based received isn't directly below the satellite), then to the servers with the data you're looking for - which could be thousands of miles away.
 This must happen all over again when the data comes back to you on the ship.
 That's easily 12,000 miles in total without calculating the land-based trek.
 This satellite data is moving via RF, which travels at the speed of light: 299,792,458 meters per second, so that results in over 64 milliseconds of latency.
 Add in a 2,000 mile round-trip through fiber-optic cable on earth and that's another 16 milliseconds.
 You then must factor in the network hardware, etc and you can see that 80-120 milliseconds is expected even with the best of satellite connections.

 I Can Stream Video on Voom - What Does This Matter?